LiorSinai/liorsinai.github.io/_posts/2022-05-25-layernorm.md

 grads = pull(errors)
 {% endhighlight %}

-Flux uses ChainRulesCore to define `rrule` for backpropagation.
+Flux uses ChainRulesCore to define a `rrule` for backpropagation.
 However it doesn't use the final rules derived above; instead it breaks the equations down into pieces much like was done in deriving them.
 One disadvantage of this is that you don't get performance gains from terms cancelling out as happened with $\frac{\partial \sigma}{\partial x_i}$.